stavik31/Citizen-Centric-Human-Resource-Mangement-System/system-design-document.md

 ### U21 - Load SOC Data

-The system provides functionality to load SOC definitions, descriptions, and employment data from the Bureau of Labor Statistics by pulling SOC occupation definitions data and employment data on the first day of each month.
+The system provides functionality to load SOC definitions, descriptions, and employment data from the Bureau of Labor Statistics by parsing files deployed alongside the application tier servivces.

 ![use case diagram](/diagrams/usecaseDiagrams/U21%20-%20Load%20SOC%20Data.svg)